-Georgia Power’s ash pond closure plans fully comply with the federal CCR rule as well as the more stringent requirements of Georgia’s state CCR rule.
+Our ash pond closure plans fully comply with the federal CCR rule as well as the more stringent requirements of Georgia’s state CCR rule.

 Georgia Power is permanently closing 29 ash ponds across Georgia.
-The Federal and State rules specify two approved methods for closing ash ponds, closure in place and closure by removal, with performance standards to ensure both options are safe and protective of the environment.
+The federal and state rules specify two approved methods for closing ash ponds, closure in place and closure by removal, with performance standards to ensure both options are safe and protective of the environment.

-Georgia Power’s remaining 10 ash ponds will be closed in place, meeting the performance standards specified in the federal and state CCR rules.
+Georgia Power’s remaining 9 ash ponds will be closed in place, meeting the performance standards specified in the federal and state CCR rules.
 Proven engineering methods and technologies that are designed to enhance protection of groundwater will be included in the closure design.